 The purpose of this policy is to establish consistent guidelines speakers and other campus visitors.

 This policy applies to the NYU academic community.

-We reject the use of physical force or other disruptive means to obstruct and restrain speakers and other campus visitors as destructive of the pursuit of inquiry and learning in a free and democratic society.
+We support the presence of speakers and other campus visitors without subjecting them to political, social, and moral tests; We support the freedom of expression and the invitation of speakers and other visitors without obstructive or restraining actions by individuals or groups, whether they constitute a majority or minority of students, faculty, or administration; We reject the use of physical force or other disruptive means to obstruct and restrain speakers and other campus visitors as destructive of the pursuit of inquiry and learning in a free and democratic society.

 Effective Date Supersedes Feb 29, 1968 Issuing Authority Office of the Provost Responsible Officer Vice President for University Life and Global Engagement